weaver360/360-tutorial/ReadMe.md

  Now you can test your app here and check if all the links are working in your repository.

 ### Additional Work: Going Deeper with A-Frame
 You have now worked with the major components of A-Frame to create your own gallery, and you can stop here.
-If you'd like to go deeper, let's take a look at some remaining concepts.
+To better understand the code, let's take a look at some remaining concepts:

-In our gallery.html
+In our gallery.html file:

-First part is the ***header section*** of our HTML file.
+The first part is the ***header section*** of our HTML file.

 Here we are just linking our aframe.js
 ![header](/readme_files/head.png "header")